 - Revolution Square

-Grab an Authentic Bite to Eat
+Grab Something to Eat

 The two places I would recommend checking out are Caru Cu Bere and La Mama.